davidgranstrom/scnvim/README.md

 * Post window output is displayed in a scratch buffer
   - Uses a split or a floating window for display
   - Navigate/move/copy etc. as with any other window
-  - Toggle back automatically if an error was detected
+  - Toggle back if hidden automatically on errors
-* Automatic display of method arguments
+* Automatic display of function signatures
-  - Uses a floating window next to the cursor by default
 * Status line widgets
-  - SuperCollider server status in the status line
+  - Display SuperCollider server status in the status line
 * Snippet generator
   - Generates snippets for creation methods in SCClassLibrary.
 * Can be used with Neovim [GUI frontends](https://github.com/neovim/neovim/wiki/Related-projects#gui)